go-swagger/go-swagger/docs/guidelines/README.md

 There is a `.githook` script configured as pre-commit: every time you commit to the repo, `generator/bindata.go` is regenerated and added to the current commit (without debug mode).

+For `bindata` please use the fork found at: `github.com/kevinburke/go-bindata`.

 > **NOTE**: we are carrying out unit tests on codegen mostly by asserting lines in generated code.
 > There is a bunch of test utility functions for this.
 See `generator/*_test.go`.